Bonthalasaipavanpujith/REMAINDER_LIST/README.md

 A simple and elegant web-based reminder list that allows users to create, manage, and receive time-based notifications for their tasks.
 Built using HTML, CSS, and JavaScript, this app utilizes the Web Notifications API to alert users when their reminders are due.

 ## 🌟 Features
-✅ Add reminders with custom date and time
+✅ Add reminders with custom date and time.

 ⏰ Built-in notification alerts (even if the browser is minimized)